 There are different UK business rates multipliers for England, Wales, Scotland and Northern Ireland.
 There is a supplement for premises in London with a rateable value of £70,000 or more, and a special multiplier for premises in the City of London.
 The multiplier tends to increase each year, thereby increasing the amount of business rates payable.

-In England, you qualify as a small business if your business premises have a rateable value below £51,000.
-Even if you do not qualify for small business rate relief (outlined below), as a small business your rates will be calculated using the lower small business multiplier instead of the standard multiplier.
+In England, if you are a small business but you don't qualify for small business rate relief, you may still benefit from reduced rates if your business premises have a rateable value below £51,000.
+In this case, your rates will be calculated using the lower small business multiplier instead of the standard multiplier.

 The chancellor announced in his 2018 budget that small businesses with a rateable value below £51,000 will see their bill cut by a third from April 2019.